sinzlab/nndichromacy/README.md

 ## See also

-See [Sensorium](https://github.com/sinzlab/sensorium) for demos and tutorials of the CNN model and the model fitting pipeeline
+See [Sensorium](https://github.com/sinzlab/sensorium) for demos and tutorials of the CNN model and the model fitting pipeline.